MalloryLeeWong/table-chart-app/README.md

 ## About the Table and Chart App
 This is a front-end web app that displays data as a table and a chart.
 As a user, you can see the table and chart data update dynamically when the data inputs are changed.
+You can also hover over each data point in the chart to see tooltips.
 The table and chart were built in a modular way to be re-usable.

 <p align="left">
 <img src="public/view-1.png"